Let Network Decide What to Learn: Symbolic Music Understanding Model Based on Large-scale Adversarial Pre-training: Introduction

 \section{Introduction}

-Music Information Retrieval (MIR) plays a crucial role in various fields, such as the recommendation systems in music apps and the AI agents for music creation.
-With the advancement of computer music, symbolic music, which represents music through a structural sequence of notes, has gained widespread attention because most current music is initially created and recorded using symbolic music formats like MIDI \cite{MIDI}.
-Symbolic Music Understanding (SMU) has been a key research direction within MIR, aiming to assist musicians and amateurs in learning, teaching, and creating music.
+Music Information Retrieval (MIR) plays a crucial role in various applications, including recommendation systems in music apps and AI agents for music creation.
+With advancements in computer music, symbolic music—representing music through a structured sequence of notes—has gained significant attention, as most contemporary music is initially created and recorded using symbolic formats like MIDI \cite{MIDI}.
+Symbolic Music Understanding (SMU) has emerged as a key research direction within MIR, aiming to assist both musicians and enthusiasts in learning, teaching, and creating music.

-Given the similarity between symbolic music and natural language, language models have been widely used in SMU.
-For example, the Bidirectional Encoder Representations from Transformers (BERT) \cite{BERT} model has shown promising performance in SMU \cite{MusicBERT,MidiBERT}.
-An important factor in the success of current language models, especially Large Language Models (LLMs), is their use of large amounts of unlabeled data to pre-train the models to learn basic data structure and relationships.
-This pre-training mechanism has also been effective in domains with limited data, such as music \cite{PianoBART} and signals \cite{csibert}, which can help improve model performance in downstream tasks \cite{pretrain1}.
+Given the similarities between symbolic music and natural language, language models have been extensively utilized in SMU.
+For instance, the Bidirectional Encoder Representations from Transformers (BERT) \cite{BERT} model has demonstrated promising performance in SMU \cite{MusicBERT,MidiBERT}.
+A critical factor contributing to the success of current language models, particularly Large Language Models (LLMs), is their ability to leverage vast amounts of unlabeled data during pre-training to learn fundamental data structures and relationships.
+This pre-training mechanism has proven effective in domains with limited data, such as music \cite{PianoBART} and signals \cite{csibert}, thereby enhancing model performance in downstream tasks \cite{pretrain1}.

-Currently, the most popular pre-training method in language model is Mask Language Model (MLM) \cite{BERT}, which is also widely used in pre-trained SMU models \cite{MusicBERT,MidiBERT,PianoBART}.
-However, due to dataset imbalances, it can lead to bias problems like discrimination in sexism, ageism, and racism in the field of Natural Language Processing (NLP) \cite{bias2,bias1}.
-For example, in the sentence ``She is good at math.", the MLM model would randomly mask some tokens and train the model to recover them.
-If the masked sentence becomes ``[MASK] is good at math.", the model can only recover it according to the training data distribution to achieve the highest accuracy, instead of considering the contextual relationship, because there is no information pointing to the subject.
-When the training set data distribution about gender in different context scenarios is imbalanced, the model may prefer to recover the [MASK] as ``He", resulting in a gender bias problem.
+Among the prevalent pre-training methods for language models is the Mask Language Model (MLM) \cite{BERT}, particularly in encoder-only architectures.
+This method randomly masks certain tokens and trains the model to recover them.
+However, since some tokens cannot be inferred from the given context, training the model on such tasks can introduce bias issues, such as discrimination based on gender, age, or race in Natural Language Processing (NLP) \cite{bias2}.
+Research has indicated that these biases can significantly impair model performance in downstream tasks, including classification and generation \cite{bias1}.
+Consequently, even in the absence of ethical discrimination issues in music, bias can adversely affect model performance in SMU.